irfansharif/recorder/README.md

 }
 ```

-All we had to do was define tiny bi-directional parsers to convert our input
+All we had to do was define tiny bi-directional parsers to convert our input and
-and output to the human-readable string form Recorders understand.
-Strung
+output to the human-readable string form Recorders understand.
+Strung together.
-together. we can build tests that would plumb in Recorders with the right mode
+we can build tests that would plumb in Recorders with the right mode and play
-and play back from them when asked for.
+back from them when asked for.
 See
 [example/](https://github.com/irfansharif/recorder/tree/main/example) for this
-test pattern, where it behaves differently depending on whether or not
+test pattern, where it behaves differently depending on whether `-record` is
-`-record` is specified.
+specified.

 ```sh
 $ go test -run TestExample -record